back1ply/Excel-Power-Pivot-MCP/README.md

 - **Power Query Discovery** - List Power Queries (M code) in the workbook
 - **Table Management** - Add Excel tables to the data model, refresh tables/model

+> [!WARNING]
+> **Use at your own risk.** This tool modifies your Excel Power Pivot data models directly.
+The author is not responsible for any data loss, corruption, or damage to your workbooks. **Always maintain backups of your Excel files before using this tool.**

 ## Requirements

 - **Windows 10/11** (required for Excel COM interop)